 Step 5: Assemble the Matjesbrötchen

-Now, sprinkle your diced onions over the herring, ensuring they cover the fillets nicely.
-Add a few pickle slices (if you’re using them), which will add a wonderful tangy crunch.
-For the final touch, you can sprinkle some fresh herbs like dill or parsley over the top.
-This will add an aromatic, savory finish.
+Sprinkle diced onions over the herring, making sure they cover the fillets well.
+If you’re including pickles, add a few slices for a delightful tangy crunch.
+For the finishing touch, consider adding fresh herbs like dill or parsley on top, which will provide an aromatic and savory finish.

-Once your matjesbrötchen is assembled, top it with the other half of the Brötchen and press it gently to hold everything together.
-You can enjoy the sandwich right away or let the flavors meld for a few minutes before diving in.
-For an added treat, serve your sandwich with a side of crispy fries or a fresh salad.
-The balance of textures – soft herring, creamy sauce, crunchy onions, and fresh herbs – makes every bite a delight.
+Once your matjesbrötchen is assembled, place the other half of the Brötchen on top and press down gently to secure everything.
+You can enjoy the sandwich immediately or allow the flavors to meld for a few minutes before indulging.
+For an extra treat, serve your sandwich alongside crispy fries or a fresh salad.
+The combination of textures—soft herring, creamy sauce, crunchy onions, and fresh herbs—ensures that each bite is a pleasure.

 “The matjesbrötchen Recipe is more than just a meal; it’s a taste of tradition, a bite of history wrapped in freshness, and a delicious reminder of Germany’s coastal charm.”